-Welcome to a new year of developing our skills and designing a PLC.
+Welcome to our PLC page.
 This year we will be moving more quickly through the steps so we can incorporate stategies in the classroom, assess them, and return and share.
-The meeting dates for fall are:
+The meeting dates for Spring are:

 I encourage you to attend all the meetings, but I do understand that schedules are challenging and if you can’t attend them all, feel free to attend the ones you can.
 You will earn flex or non-instructional rate for each two-hour meeting.